SomeBottle/N.js/README.md

 **可点击↑**

+## Compatibility.
+  * The project is using CSS3 for scrolling barrages.Maybe there will be some compatibility problems.

 ## What the heck is this?
   * A simple JS to create some barrages (We also call it 'the bulletscreen' or 'danmu').